go-outside-labs/fake/content/about.md

 ## 101. rotating your wallet address

-Donation are the token of appreciation for volunteer work.
-This week we are at:
+donations are the token of appreciation for volunteer work 🖤. this week we are at:

 ```
 bitcoin: 3BzjUSgJXZ8BsBBbTgHYAKqntWtqgE7af5